 Blog #5 The importance of keeping your IG’s microchip details up to date

-Earlier this year, a Council prosecuted a dog owner who had failed to update their dog’s ownership details on the Petlog database.
+In 2017, a Council prosecuted a dog owner who had failed to update their dog’s ownership details on the Petlog database.
 This follows the new legislation regarding mandatory microchipping which was brought into force in April 2016.
 Since 6th April 2016, it has been compulsory for owners to ensure that their dog is microchipped so, when an owner failed to complete the transfer of keepership of their dog, they paid the price after being prosecuted and fined by their local Council.

 This particular case was brought to the courts by Chelmsford City Council.
 The dog’s breeder had microchipped the German Shepherd-Husky cross and had registered them on the Petlog database; however, the dog’s new owner failed to complete the transfer of ownership.
 Consequently, when this dog went missing and their microchip was scanned, the dog’s details were not displaying on the Petlog system.
 It was only by chance, when the owner contacted the Council’s dog service to report their dog missing, that they were able to reunite the two.